magicbitlk/Magicbit-Arduino/index.rst

 Activity
 ***********
- This example we have coded to increase the brightness, write a code to do the opposite of that, to fade the brightness of the led, & put both effects together to create a beautiful fade & light up effect.
+.. note:: This example we have coded to increase the brightness, write a code to do the opposite of that, to fade the brightness of the led, & put both effects together to create a beautiful fade & light up effect.

 .. raw:: latex